koii-network/docs/compute/aggregator/introduction.md

 ## **Features**

-Koii Network's **community data feeds** uses community devices to efficiently crawl tweets with speed and flexibility.
+Koii Network's **community data feeds** uses community devices to efficiently extract tweets with speed and flexibility.
 While this doesn’t expose private information, it allows crowdsourced data projects to **bypass the limitations of traditional API rate limits**.
 Our solution provides data buyers with more granular control, allowing them to **gather large amounts of data specific to their requirements.**

 | Feature                                           | Koii Data Aggregator |
 |---------------------------------------------------|:--------------------:|